 After registration in the NRF, the DCSF can be discovered by other consumer NFs as specified in clauses 4.17.4 and 4.17.5 of TS 23.502 [94].

-AC.7.4.2 DCMF Registration and Discovery
+AC.7.4.2 MF Registration and Discovery

-The DCMF profile includes NF type=DCMF and may include information to select a local DCMF to minimize transmission delays in the media path, this may include IP address or location.
+The MF profile includes NF type=MF and may include MF location information to select a local MF to minimize transmission delays in the media path.

-Editor's note: Usage of IP address and IP address ranges is FFS.
+NOTE: The DCMF location information is operator specific.

-The DCMF can update and deregister in the NRF after registration and the procedures are specified in clauses 4.17.2 and 4.17.3 of TS 23.502 [3].
+The MF can update and deregister in the NRF after registration and the procedures are specified in clauses 4.17.2 and 4.17.3 of TS 23.502 [3].

-After registration in the NRF, the DCMF and its services can be discovered by other consumer NFs as specified in clauses 4.17.4 and 4.17.5 of TS 23.502 [94].
+After registration in the NRF, the MF and its services can be discovered by other consumer NFs as specified in clauses 4.17.4 and 4.17.5 of TS 23.502 [94].

 AC.7.5 Providing subscriber specific graphical user interface to the UE